bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 Arguments are always taken from the stack via implicit popping.
 Any instruction can have any number of arguments, which will be noted below.

 All instructions return output to the stack.
 If an instruction has no return value, it does nothing after execution.
 For instructions that return multiple values, the return values are pushed sequentially (if an instruction returns `a,b`, it will push `a`, then `b`).

+An equivalent instruction in postfix notation demonstrates how the arguments are ordered.

 ### Instructions
 #### Literal-related